MicrosoftDocs/win32/desktop-src/wic/-wic-codec-jpegmetadataencoding.md

 ---
-Description: 'The following example demonstrates how to re-encode an image and its metadata to a new file of the same format.' ms.assetid: 'a7cfaa6d-e17d-458a-ae63-72963615bef8'
+Description: The following example demonstrates how to re-encode an image and its metadata to a new file of the same format. ms.assetid: a7cfaa6d-e17d-458a-ae63-72963615bef8
-title: 'How-to: Re-encode a JPEG Image with Metadata'
+title: How-to Re-encode a JPEG Image with Metadata ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # How-to: Re-encode a JPEG Image with Metadata